julelang/jule/README.md

 <h2 id="key-features">Design Principles</h2>

-Jule is developed within the framework of certain design principles.
+Jule is developed within the framework of specific design principles.
 These principles often follow the motivation for the emergence of Jule.
 Our aim is to present a design and implementation that meets these principles in the most balanced way.